1magines/CelestiaPraedicere/README.md

     ```
 4. Your browser will open with the Jupyter interface.
 Use the file navigator on the left to open the **`multiple-rf.ipynb`** notebook.
 5. You can run the cells sequentially ("Run" -> "Run All Cells") or one by one to see the output of each step, including data loading, model training, and the final classification report and confusion matrix.

-### Running the Web Visualization
-The interactive web application is designed to visualize the `one_revolution_paths.csv` dataset.
-1. Open a new terminal and navigate to the `web_visualization/` directory from the project root:
-    ```bash
-    cd web_visualization
-    ```
-2. Ensure your virtual environment is still active in this terminal.
-3. Run the Flask server:
-    ```bash
-    python app.py
-    ```
-    You will see output indicating the server is running on `http://127.0.0.1:5000`.
-4. Open your web browser (Chrome or Firefox recommended) and navigate to `http://127.0.0.1:5000`.
-5. On the web page, click "Choose File" and select the `dataset/one_revolution_paths.csv` file from the repository.
-6. Click the "Simulate Orbit" button.
-The application will process the data and display the 3D animated orbits.

 ## ℹ️ Further Information & References
 * **Project Presentation**: For a more guided and visual explanation of the project's background, methodology, and results, please see our detailed presentation hosted on the Open Science Framework (OSF).